 In January 2003, the FASB issued Interpretation No. 46, "Consolidation of Variable Interest Entities, an interpretation of ARB No. 51."
 This Interpretation addresses the consolidation by business enterprises of variable interest entities as defined in the Interpretation.
-The Interpretation applies immediately to variable interests in variable interest entities created after January 31, 2003, and to variable interests in variable interest entities, the application of this Interpretation is not expected to have a material effect on our financial statements.
+The Interpretation applies immediately to variable interests in variable interest entities created after January 31, 2003, and to variable interests in variable interest entities obtained after January 31, 2003.
+Because we have no involvement with any variable interest entities, the application of this Interpretation is not expected to have a material effect on our financial statements.